Donate

 all configuration items into the local configuration file.

-If this fails, try to store them into the global configuration file.
+If this fails, report the error and try to store them into the global configuration file.

 - If the